| Common Rock-Forming Minerals |

 California.
 The nugget weighs nearly

-14 lbs. |
+14 lbs. | Detail of

 the Fricot Nugget, on display at the